2022 RACGP National Awards

 The Future Leaders President’s Medal recognises an individual who is identified as someone who is making a contribution to the RACGP and most likely to continue to contribute to the leadership of the RACGP or as a leader in general practice into the future.
 It takes into consideration leadership behaviours required in the profession as taught and evidenced through the RACGP’s Future Leaders Program.

-Judging will reference the various leadership domains within the framework of the RACGP’s Future Leaders Program (see below).
-The recipient of the award is not required to have been a participant in the program.
+Judging will reference the various leadership domains within the framework of the RACGP’s Future Leaders President’s Program (see below).
+The recipient of the award must be currently enrolled or a graduate of the program to be eligible for the award.

 The RACGP Future Leaders Program leadership domains are: